Skip to main content

 Historically, Match hasn't been one to conduct background checks on the people using its service, which led to several legal cases in the early 2010s.
 The first case was filed in 2011 by a woman who was sexually assaulted by a man she'd met through Match.
 Several more cases came to light in Great Britain, where a man had used Match to meet and sexually assault five women between 2011 and 2014.

 To promote user safety, Match partnered with a background-checking service called Garbo in 2021, but the partnership ended in 2023.
-As of 2024, Match does not offer background checks, only some safety tips on its website.
+As of 2025, Match does not offer background checks, only some safety tips on its website.

 Same-sex dating (eHarmony)

 eHarmony initially didn't offer same-sex matches.
-The company's founder, Neil Clark Warren, a clinical psychologist, claimed the exclusionary practice was due to his ignorance about the subject, saying same-sex relationships were a "different match" that eHarmony's algorithm wasn't calibrated for.
-Also, he didn't think it was appropriate to include same-sex matches in the algorithm since eHarmony has been chiefly for people seeking marriage, and most states didn't recognize same-sex marriages during the company's early years.
+The company's founder, Neil Clark Warren, a clinical psychologist, claimed the exclusionary practice was due to his ignorance about the subject, saying same-sex relationships were a “different match” that eHarmony's algorithm wasn't calibrated for.
+Also, he didn't think it was appropriate to include same-sex matches in the algorithm since eHarmony was chiefly for people seeking marriage, and most states didn't recognize same-sex marriages during the company's early years.
 That being said, Warren is an evangelical who's on record as being against same-sex marriage, which casts doubt on his other reasoning.

 Discrimination lawsuits followed.
 In 2009, as part of the settlement for one such case, eHarmony launched a counterpart site for same-sex relationships called Compatible Partners.
 Compatible Partners officially went kaput in 2019, when eHarmony itself began offering same-sex matches.